 RESOLUTIONS

 The delegates voted to approve a motion to accept all proposed resolutions that had been recommended for approval by the Executive Council.
 Among the resolutions adopted was one offered by San Francisco, CA Branch 214 that calls for the NALC to work for improved working conditions and benefits for CCAs, including at least one day off per week; more training time; the same sick leave, annual leave, health insurance and pension benefits as regular carriers; no second probation and career seniority from the date of hire.

 President Rolando then welcomed American Postal Workers Union President Mark Dimondstein to the stage.
 Dimondstein reiterated his union's support for the efforts of all the postal unions, and of the labor movement as a whole, in the struggle for economic justice and for resisting corporate efforts to privatize postal delivery.

-Pointing to the united effort of all postal unions known as A Grand Alliance to Save Our Public Postal Service, Dimondstein told

-the delegates that "solidarity is not an option we have, but rather the key to rebuilding our labor movement-a movement on the defensive at the lowest unionization rate in 100 years."
+Pointing to the united effort of all postal unions known as A Grand Alliance to Save Our Public Postal Service, Dimondstein told the delegates that "solidarity is not an option we have, but rather the key to rebuilding our labor movement-a movement on the defensive at the lowest unionization rate in 100 years."

+Dimondstein said that efforts by some in Congress to weaken or dismantle USPS have been stymied by the trust the public has in letter carriers.
+"Since the people trust the Postal Service, and trust you, outright privatization is not so easy," he said.

+The delegates thanked Dimondstein with a letter carrier cheer.

+HONORING THE DEPARTED

+The convention then watched a video honoring NALC President Emeritus James Rademacher, who died last December.

+Rolando next read a letter from NALC President Emeritus William Young, who could not attend the convention.
+Young extolled every NALC member to work to elect pro-union candidates in the elections this fall, saying that strengthening unions is the solution to the anger many voters feel.

+"Every member should volunteer to work on a worker-friendly candidate's election," Young wrote.
+"It may be our last chance to save the labor movement."

+President Rolando then recognized with sadness four letter carriers who have been killed in the line of duty since the last convention in 2014.
+Their names will be added to the plaque in the lobby of NALC Headquarters in Washington, DC, that lists carriers who died on the job.

+The delegates honored these lost brothers with a moment of silence.

 WE ARE 'EVERYWHERE'

+The convention delegates then viewed a video that explained to members of the public, to legislators and to other decision-makers how letter carriers do their jobs, the first video in a series NALC has commissioned to demonstrate five particular ways they serve the public interest through universal service, heroism, innovation, compassion and recovery following natural disasters.
-President Rolando then welcomed special guest Philip Jennings, general secretary

-of UNI Global Union, which represents the

-interests of postal employees in 150 countries and other international organizations,

-including NALC.
-"We fight everywhere, all

-the time, for you and the ideas you repre-
+President Rolando then welcomed special guest Philip Jennings, general secretary of UNI Global Union, which represents the interests of postal employees in 150 countries and other international organizations, including NALC.
+"We fight everywhere, all the time, for you and the ideas you represent," Jennings told the delegates.

-Jennings criticized international trade

-agreements that harm workers, and he said

-that the growth of e-commerce points to a

-bright future for public postal services.
-"We

-need to make our mark in the e-commerce

-space-we know how to do this," he said.

-going to grow this business."
+Jennings criticized international trade agreements that harm workers, and he said that the growth of e-commerce points to a bright future for public postal services.
+"We need to make our mark in the e-commerce space-we know how to do this," he said.
+"We are not dying, we are living, and we are going to grow this business."

+The delegates thanked Jennings with a letter carrier cheer.

 SPECIAL REVIEW

-letter carrier cheer.